NBISweden/workshop-reproducible-research/docs/docker.md

   collaborator is using Windows.
 You can then set up a Docker image specific for your project to ensure that you are working in an identical environment.

-All of this might sound a bit abstract so far, so let's get going.
+All of this might sound a bit abstract so far, but it'll become more clear during the exercises.
+If you want to read more you can check out these

-## Tell me more
+resources:

 * A "Get started with Docker" at [docker.com](https://docs.docker.com/get-started/).
 * An [early paper](https://arxiv.org/abs/1410.0846) on the subject of using Docker for reproducible research.

-# Set up
+## Setup

 This tutorial depends on files from the course GitHub repo.
 Take a look at the [intro](tutorial_intro.md) for instructions on how to set it up if you haven't done so already.
 Then open up a terminal and go to